-For information about using XFS, XLV, and how to prepare a real-time subvolume for GRIO, see the IRIX Advanced Site and Server Administrator Guide.
-For an example of how the grio_request() function is used, see the function starting in "Guaranteed-Rate Request" on page 258.
+For information about using XFS, XLV, and how to prepare a real-time subvolume for GRIO, see the IRIX Admin: Disks and Filesystems manual (see "Other Useful Books" on page xxiii).
+For an example of how the grio_request() function is used, see the function starting in "Guaranteed-Rate Request" on page 221.